Long Live Pitman's Shorthand banner text

 He said that "opinion" is a short form outline.

-Particularly with "public" and "published" the latter should always be written in full, as context would give no clue as to which was meant:
+Particularly with "public" and "published" the latter should always be written in full, as context would mostly give no clue as to which was meant:

 Pitman's New Era